Snowdrops in my own garden (2014). Always wishing for more!

 Far Reaches Farm.
 Potted snowdrops either in growth or dormant.
 A good source for an ‘off season’ fix of snowdrops.

 Brent and Becky.
 Dry bulbs from Holland.
-A nice selection of some of the more reasonably priced common types.
+A nice selection of some of the more reasonably priced common types but be prepared for the possibility of mislabeled bulbs as these are massed produced and don’t have the usual obsessive gardener hovering overhead examining every tiny nuance.

 So that’s where I’m at with snowdrops.
 If you noticed my blog subtitle it’s “more than you ever wanted to know about my garden” so it makes absolute sense to me that I would go on and on now about my own snowdrop experiences.
 And trust me I will 🙂